daidokoro/qaz/README.md

 {{ .vpc.cidr }}
 ```

 That's it!
 Use the generate command to varify the value
-`$ qaze generate -c path/to/config -t path/to/template`
+`$ qaz generate -c path/to/config -t path/to/template`

 --